• Skip to primary navigation

 The 9 x 9 is a great standard size if you want the best of both worlds.
 It is great for t-shirts, tote bags, pillows, aprons, towels etc. If you are starting out and only wanting to purchase one EasyPress this is probably the one I would recommend!

-The 12 x 10 is fantastic for larger scale projects like tablecloths, curtains, wall art, banners, blankets and larger adult clothing items.
-If you are frequently making projects larger than 9 x 9 then this will be the machine for you.
-It will reduce chances of you over exposing your vinyl by accidentally pressing over the same area multiple times.
+If you frequently make projects larger than 9x9, this will be the machine for you.
+It will reduce chances of you overexposing your vinyl by accidentally pressing over the same area multiple times.
 Do note that this machine is larger and heavier.
-Make sure you have a flat heat resistant surface to set your machine on no mater which one you choose!

 What is the EasyPress mat for?
 Is it sold with the EasyPress 2?

 The EasyPress mat is to allow even application of heat and protect your surface from heat as well.
 The mat does not come with the EasyPress 2, but if you do not want to buy one you can use a large flat bath towel with even texture instead.
-If you want an EasyPress Mat you can buy them here.
-Make sure the mat you buy is larger than your heat plate!

 easy press mat